dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-12-05-ab-tests-make-sense.md

 This post is Part Two of a three-part series on Randomized Controlled Trials (RCTs) with an emphasis on A/B testing.
 Other articles in this series are []() and []().

-This is a less technical version of the argument outlined in [this whitepaper by Chris Stucchio](https://cdn2.hubspot.net/hubfs/310840/VWO_SmartStats_technical_whitepaper.pdf).
+*This is a less technical version of the argument outlined in [this whitepaper by Chris Stucchio](https://cdn2.hubspot.net/hubfs/310840/VWO_SmartStats_technical_whitepaper.pdf).
+I use slightly different notation, but the ideas are mostly the same.*

 ---